 This post was originally written in my early years of blogging so I thought it was time to update it.
 Our home has so many changes this is a great way to share lots of projects in one place.

-The to get the home you love is create it.
+The best way to get the home you love is create it.
 Try any of these 10 home decorating accessory projects for some smaller scale ideas.

 I hope you enjoy the before and after tour of our home projects.
 Use the dropdown Table of Contents menu to navigate ahead to any area you wish to see first.
 For further room or project details you will see those links highlighted.